Mental Health Care Online: The Pros And Cons Of Using A Therapy App

 They are convenient

-You don't have to remember an issue that you want to talk to your therapist about.
+You don't have to remember a concern that you want to talk to your therapist about.
 If something comes up, you can get right on the app and write a message to your therapist.
 For apps without a therapist, you will likely find the ability to track mood, habits, or anything else more convenient than carrying around another logging method.

 They are often an affordable alternative